-Internal audit independently reviews and evaluates the adequacy of the system of internal controls and makes recommendations to management to improve these controls.
-Young (2005) categorizes these controls into administrative and accounting controls. controls relate Administrative to controls designed to promote operational efficiency, effectiveness and adherence to banks' policies Accounting controls and procedures. are designed to safeguard the bank's assets and ensure the accuracy of financial records
+Internal audit independently reviews and evaluates the adequacy of the system of internal makes recommendations controls and management to improve these controls.
+Young (2005)categorizes these controls into administrative and accounting controls. relate Administrative controls to controls designed to promote operational efficiency, effectiveness and adherence to banks' policies procedures.
+Accounting controls designed to safeguard the bank's assets and ensure the accuracy of financial records